-According to EPA's lifecycle GHG modeling, corn-based ethanol achieves a 21% GHG reduction compared to gasoline even when a speculative and uncertain penalty for international indirect land use change (ILUC) is included.
-Without ILUC, corn-based ethanol achieves a 52% GHG reduction.
-Cellulosic ethanol achieves GHG reductions of 72-130% depending upon feedstock and conversion process.
+According to EPA's lifecycle GHG modeling, corn-based ethanol achieves a 21 percent GHG reduction compared to gasoline even when a speculative and uncertain penalty for international indirect land use change (ILUC) is included.
+Without ILUC, corn-based ethanol achieves a 52 percent GHG reduction.
+Cellulosic ethanol achieves GHG reductions of 72-130 percent depending upon feedstock and conversion process.
 All GHG reductions for ethanol exceed those mandated by the RFS2.
 Click here to view a detailed RFA summary on the rule.

 With full implementation of the Renewable Fuel Standard (RFS2) now in full swing, ethanol producers will be required to register with the U.S. Environmental Protection Agency (EPA).
 In an effort to provide producers with information needed before registration, the RFA has created a registration requirements summary for both grain ethanol and cellulosic ethanol production to help guide you through the process.
 Please also see the RFS2 Registration Compliance Guidelines Engineering Review here.